netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Key Implications

+If a path change occurs undetected, the QUIC-MP layer mail fail to reset congestion control or RTT estimation.
+This is undesirable but not worse than traditional IP based non-PAN transport where routes can change without the endpoints ever learning about it.

 ### Recommendations

 - RTT-algorithms algorithms should be reset when the network path changes (beyond 4-tuple).
-This is best achieved by ensureing tha the network path only changes when requested by QUIC.
+This is best achieved by ensureing that the network path only changes when requested by QUIC.

 Round-trip time estimation algorithms can also benefit from exact